Professional Title: Core Process Psychotherapy (Humanistic, Integrative, Transpersonal and Psycho-spiritual

-As my work has evolved over the years I have become partiicularly interested in how trauma, loss, bereavement, grief and early attachment issues have been experienced and manifest in the body and in relationships throughout our lives.
+As my work has evolved over the years I have become particularly interested in how trauma, loss, bereavement, grief and early attachment issues have been experienced and manifest in the body and in relationships throughout our lives.

-My work has included working for many years with people who have experienced chronic pain from trauma (including birth), sports and long term injuries sustained by accidents and illness, stress related symptoms, ME and chronic fatigue syndrome, addictions, life changes, grief, loss, anxiety, depression, relationship issues, identity crises, life meaning, health issues and fulfilling one's potential.
+My work has included working for many years with people who have experienced chronic pain from trauma (including birth), sports and long term injuries sustained by accidents and illness, stress related symptoms, ME/chronic fatigue syndrome, life changes, grief, loss, anxiety, depression, relationship issues, identity crises, life meaning, health issues and fulfilling one’s potential.

 Core Process Psychotherapy is a unique practice that blends Buddhist Psychology with western psychotherapeutic and body mindfulness enquiry.
-The origins of Core Process Psychotherapy are humanistic, integrative, transpersonal and psycho-spiritual in nature and help us uncover unconscious behaviour patterns and understand our place in the world by listening to the wisdom of the body and through awareness of the present moment.
+The origins of Core Process Psychotherapy are humanistic, integrative, transpersonal and psycho-spiritual in nature and help us uncover unconscious behaviour patterns and understand our place in the world by listening to the wisdom of the body through awareness of the present moment.

 I am originally from New Zealand and have been in private clinical practice for 20 years.

-My initial professional training was a Field Radio Operator in the NZ Army and after spending some time travelling I then went onto train full time as a Clinical Massage Therapist at the NZ College of Massage.
+My initial professional training was as a Field Radio Operator in the NZ Army and after spending some time travelling I then went onto train full time as a Clinical Sports Massage Therapist at the NZ College of Massage.
 After completing a Diploma in Biodynamic Craniosacral Therapy with Resonance Training I moved to the UK where I undertook a two year Pre and Perinatal Trauma training at the Karuna Institute.
 In 2017 I completed the MA in Mindfulness based Core Process Psychotherapy at the Karuna Institute.

-I am happy to work one to one with individuals and at present only over the age of 18 years of age.
-Sessions are on a weekly basis and are of 50 minutes duration, this may be short or long term.
-I have regular clinical supervision as is the requirements of the Karuna Institute, UKCP and BACP.
-I also adhere to the UKCP & BACP codes of ethics.
+I am happy to work one to one with individuals over the age of 18.
+Sessions are on a weekly basis and are of 50 minutes duration.